HugoJBello/ngx-string-to-css-color-lib/README.md

 ngx-string-to-css-color
 ===========

 An angular 2 library that lets you obtain css colors (hexadecimal code) from strings of text using hash functions. **Different text inputs will give you different colors**, which makes it a great tool to visualize different tags or text strings.
-Allowing you to do things like this:
+It relies on the javascript library [string-to-hex-code-color](https://github.com/HugoJBello/string-to-hex-code-color).
+Here is an example of what you can do:

 ![](https://raw.githubusercontent.com/HugoJBello/ngx-string-to-css-color-lib/master/screenshots/sample.PNG)